 Something that bridges the gap between college degree and workshop is the year-long class in either comedy writing or late-night talk show writing at the American Comedy Institute in New York.
 The former covers techniques on TV sitcoms and sketch shows and the business side such as writing as a team, while the latter deconstructs the late night talk show format and even allows students to produce one of their own.

 If you want to create like the best, learn from the best.
 There are few comedy troupes better than Chicago’s Second City and the Upright Citizen’s Brigade in both New York and Los Angeles.
 The Second City writing program is in-depth, with six general humor writing courses (the highest level of which produces a revue) and nine themed courses, with everything from four different classes on writing for The Onion to dramatic sketches, farces and parodies.
 The UCB course only covers sketch writing – three levels of it, plus an advance study program.
 During the courses, you’ll work on solo projects and with a team and learn how to pitch and eventually write and stage a sketch show at the UCB Theatre.

 Still, one question lingers: Can humor be taught?

 Shatz says yes: “Although some individuals are naturally funnier than others, just as some individuals are more athletic or more musically gifted, humor writing can be taught and humor-writing skills can be learned.”

 With a little study and a whole lot of practice, your humor writing will rank high on the applause-o-meter.

-Meredith Quinn is a graduate of New York University and associate editor at The Writer.
+Meredith Quinn is a graduate of New York University and former associate editor of The Writer.